xgrau/xgrau.github.io/_posts/2018-08-04-i-tanmateix.md

 to evade the want for words
 and the inescable catastrophe.

-And yet the murmur remains.
+And yet, the rustle remains.
 ```